Behavorial Health Services

 Partial hospitalization is a comprehensive, highly structured, goal-oriented psychiatric treatment approach designed to decrease disturbing symptoms of depression and to increase individuals’ self-understanding and ability to cope with life stressors.
 Treatment includes group psychotherapy, group education, activity therapy, and individual therapy.
 Individuals 18 years of age and older with a wide variety of emotional problems can be treated.
 Individuals must be coherent and able to tolerate 6 hours of treatment per day.
 Common problems include depression, anxiety, grief issues, relationship difficulties, and work- related stressors.

-Treatment is provided by an interdisciplinary team of mental health professionals including Psychiatrists, a Registered Nurse certified in Mental Health, a Licensed Clinical Social Worker, a Social Service Coordinator, and an Activity Therapist.
+Treatment is provided by an interdisciplinary team of mental health professionals including Psychiatrists, a Registered Nurse, a Licensed Clinical Social Worker, a Social Service Coordinator, and an Activity Therapist.

 Treatment is provided Monday through Friday, 9:00 a.m. to 3:00 p.m.
 Lunch is provided at no cost to the participant.
 Each individual’s schedule is mutually determined by client and staff in accordance with the client’s needs and the requirements of their payer sources.